shadyrudy/pg-queries/README.md

 Added query for long running statements.
 Statements are 5 mins Added query for current transactions.
 Added query for current uptime.

+## 2024-07-28
+Added queries for replication status from the primary server.
+Added query for primary replication slots.
+Added queries for replication status from secondary servers.
+Added query for secondary replication slot.
+Added query for last WAL file received and replayed on secondary servers.